- Academic Renewal

 I have an insurance form that must be signed by a campus official.
 Where do I go?

 Take your form to the Office of the Registrar, 217 Potter Hall.
-The form will be completed
+The form will be completed while you wait.

 - Fee Payment

 I have questions about tuition and fee payment.

 - Information about tuition and fee payment may be found at WKU Billings&Receivables

 How can I find out if a grade change was done?